sanskrit/raw_etexts_english/blogs/manasataramgini/2006-10-01_the-meditation-and-emanation-of-the-panchakshari-vidya.md

 +++
-title = "The meditation and emanation of the pa~nchAkSharIxa0vidyA"
+title = "The meditation and emanation of the pa~nchAkSharI vidyA"

 +++
 We described earlier how one installs the yantra of mahAdeva pertaining